-- Priority Consideration: submitting and completing your application by this date gives you the same opportunity for admission for admission and scholarship consideration.
-April 15 is the last date your application is guaranteed consideration for AAMPLE, our alternative admission program.
+- Priority Consideration: Submitting and completing your application by this date gives you the same opportunity for admission and scholarship consideration.
+Scholarships are awarded on a first-come, first-served basis.

 - NSU Law does not charge a fee for the JD application.